-Cardano Smart Contracts now support web browsers on testnet, a step forward in the goal of integration with web and mobile.
+Cardano Smart Contracts now support web browsers on testnet, a step forward in integrating with web and mobile.

-As a result, Hoskinson explained that Cardano's Smart Contracts are now compatible with web browsers on testnet.
-The mathematician and CEO of IOHK, the technology development company behind the project, described the upgrade as a significant development.
-'The goal of the application backend [...] is to enable Plutus applications in the browser.
-It was an important milestone to see that team did it.'
+As a result, Hoskinson explained that Cardano’s Smart Contracts are now compatible with web browsers on testnet.
+The mathematician and CEO of IOHK, the technology development company behind the project, described the upgrade as significant.
+‘The application backend […] aims to enable Plutus applications in the browser.
+It was an important milestone to see that team did it.’

 Mobile and web integration is a priority.

 In the same webcast, Hoskinson added that they need to do further testing and optimizations to improve the web compatibility of Plutus Smart Contracts.
-He was also emphatic that web and mobile integration was one of Cardano's priorities as the project moves toward full deployment of Smart Contract functionality.
+He also emphasized that web and mobile integration was one of Cardano’s priorities as the project moved toward fully deploying Smart Contract functionality.

 Using Cardano ADA inside the browser and making sure it’s a great experience and getting Cardano into mobile and the ecosystem on mobile is a big priority.
 And, as we get closer to Goguen, it’s crucial that we also have an excellent strategy to ensure that the customer experience gets where it needs to go.
 In addition to browser integration, another critical priority for the team is Mithril, a protocol that will be critical to securing Cardano’s ‘thin client.’

 Once implemented, Mithril will aid in the activation of Plutus Smart Contracts on mobile phones.
 The protocol will assure those thin clients have enough local data on the phone to verify transactions without the need for the entire blockchain.
-A 'thin client' or light node is software that allows users to access securely and interact with the Blockchain way without having to store the whole blockchain.
+A ‘thin client‘ or light node is software that allows users to access securely and interact with the Blockchain way without storing the whole blockchain.